-Despite these data barriers there are some empirical studies and projects which have been performed.
-First of all, the concept of cleaner production has been first proposed by TUBITAK and TTGV and other studies follow their pioneered works.
-These are mostly encouraged by TUBITAK (The Scientific and Technological Research Council of Turkey), TTGV (The Technology Development Foundation of Turkey) and Ministry of Environment and Urbanisation (the ex name of this ministry was Ministry of Environment and Forest).
-In 1995, TUBITAK prepared a report and in this report, a structuring model was offered in order to establish the Cleaner Production Center in Turkey.
-Another most influential document is the final report of the project, which is called as The Project of Determination of the Framework Conditions and R&D Needs for the Dissemination of Cleaner (Sustainable) Production Applications in Turkey (TTGV, 2010 and it was carried out in 2009).
+Turkey.
+Another most influential document is the final report of the project, which is called as The Project of Determination of the Framework Conditions and R&D Needs for the Dissemination of Cleaner (Sustainable) Production Applications in Turkey (TTGV, 2010) and it was carried out in 2009.
 This report is one of the basic work on cleaner production; the questionnaires were sent to 128 different institutions.
 The project has been implemented by TTGV and MOEF.
 The next year, in 2011 TTGV published the book called as Eco-Efficiency (Clean Production) in Industries-Guides, Methods and Applications.
-This guide book being used relatively effectively for the city of İzmir; in 2012 Final Report on Eco-Efficiency (Clean Production) for the City of İzmir is published.
+This guide book being used relatively effectively for the city of İzmir; in 2012 final report on eco-efficiency (clean production) for the City of İzmir is published.
 The results of all three reports have argued and found almost the similar things:

-- There are almost no awareness and sufficient consciousness on this regard in industries; some of them never have even heard of the concept; according to TTGV report (2010) the difference between pollution prevention and end-of pipe approach is not known clearly in terms of cost-benefit analysis, most industries do not make a reliable comparison between environmental investments based on end-of-pipe approach and investments related to clean productions. - Secondly, there is a serious problem with the incentive mechanisms available in Turkey; financing activities do not give a sufficient incentive to support clean production.
-However, few private banks such as TSKB (Industrial Development Bank of Turkey), Garanti Bankası, TEB finance such activities in industries and they are using the concepts of sustainable banking and carbon footprint. - There are some attempts to establish private Cleaner Production Centers such as the Center of Excellence on Cleaner Technologies (which is being established by Istanbul Technical University) and Sustainable Development and Cleaner Production Center (which is established by Bogazici-Bosporus-University), but there is not any NCPC in Turkey.
+- There are almost no awareness and sufficient consciousness on this regard in industries; some of them never have even heard of the concept; according to TTGV (2010) report the difference between pollution prevention and end-of pipe approach is not known clearly in terms of cost-benefit analysis, most industries do not make a reliable comparison between environmental investments based on end-of-pipe approach and investments related to clean productions. - Second, there is a serious problem with the incentive mechanisms available in Turkey; financing activities do not give a sufficient incentive to support clean production.
+However, few private banks such as Industrial Development Bank of Turkey (TSKB), Garanti Bankası, TEB finance such activities in industries and they are using the concepts of sustainable banking and carbon footprint. - There are some attempts to establish private Cleaner Production Centers such as The Center of Excellence on Cleaner Technologies (which is being established by Istanbul Technical University) and Sustainable Development and Cleaner Production Center (which is established by Bogazici - Bosporus-University), but there is not any National Cleaner Production Center in Turkey.

 Besides these reports, Yüksel (2008) examined the cleaner production activities in Turkey using survey responded by 42 big firms.
 According to his findings, proactive measures are still accepted as an obstacle in environmental management systems of these firms.
-In his analysis, it is concluded that pollution prevention technologies are more effective than pollution control (end-of-pipe) technologies, however despite this result, his fundamental principle of tt, the majority of large firms do not apply proactive measures for applying cleaner production techniques.
+In his analysis, it is concluded that pollution prevention technologies are more effective than pollution control (end-of-pipe) technologies, however, despite this result, however despite this result, the majority of large firms do not apply proactive measures for applying cleaner production techniques.

-In TUSIAD's (Turkish Industry and Business Association) study on The Adoptation of Turkish Industry to EU Environment Acquis (2007) it is argued that most of the companies have very little information on SEVESO II and REACH programmes.
+In TUSIAD's (Turkish Industry & Business Association) study on The Adoptation of Turkish Industry to EU Environment Acquis (2007) it is argued that most of the companies have very little information on SEVESO II and REACH programmes.
 Some companies think that the compliance with EU legislation would adversely affect their competitiveness.

 In another report which is written by the European Environment Agency, the activities in resource efficiency of Turkey are examined.
-According to this report, Turkey started to bring the concept of eco-efficiency on the agenda of her enterprises which helps them to minimise the production inputs such as materials, energy, water, etc. The report has mentioned about the Project for Integration of Eco-Efficiency into Production Industry which was established under the Sustainable Development and Clean Production Application and Research Centre of Bogazici University (EEA, 2011, p.12).
+According to this report, Turkey started to bring the concept of eco-efficiency on the agenda of her enterprises which helps them to minimize the production inputs such as materials, energy, water, etc. The report has mentioned about the Project for Integration of Eco-Efficiency into Production Industry which was established under the Sustainable Development and Clean Production Application and Research Centre of Bogazici University (European Environment Agency (EEA), 2011, p.
+12).